trinodb/trino/docs/src/main/sphinx/installation/try-it.rst

 Show configured resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that your server is running and you've started the CLI, let's make a
+Now that your server is running and you've started the CLI, let's get a
-few calls.
-We're going to start by listing configured resources
-(``CATALOGS``).
+list of conigured resources:

 .. code-block:: shell

     trino> SHOW CATALOGS;

-The server included with the Docker image will return this response:
+The Docker image's server is configured with the following catalogs:

 .. code-block:: text